Axurios/MD_tdlog/README.md

 that are used for computing gradients.
 We will instead fine-tune the model by adding a linear layer that uses the descriptors found for the optimized $\theta$ to calculate $\theta_f$.

+Our application's main function consists of that last step.
+The user can provide the descriptors he wants and get the corresponding $\theta_f$.
+It also allows the user to compare $\theta_f$ and $\theta$.

+We chose the design a Qt application because researchers often run their programs locally instead of using websites.
+It is also easier for them to changes and add functionnalities as the only programming language used is python, which they use on a daily basis.

 ## Loss Landscape button

 The "Loss Landscape" button, located in the bottom left corner, allows users to switch to a